larryhastings/starvote/README.md

 * `starvote.rrv`.

 `ballots` should be an iterable containing individual ballots.
-Ballots are `dict` objects, mapping the candidate to that ballot's score for that candidate.
-The candidate can be any Python value;
-the score must be an `int`.
+A ballot is a `dict` mapping the candidate to that ballot's score for that candidate.
+The candidate can be any hashable Python value; the score must be an `int`.

 `maximum_score` specifies the maximum score allowed for any vote on any ballot.

 `seats` specifies how many seats the election should fill.
-STAR Voting is a single-winner method, so this should be `1` when using STAR Voting; for all the other methods, `seats` must be greater than or equal to `2`.
+STAR Voting is a single-winner method, so this should be `1` when using STAR Voting; for the other methods, `seats` must be greater than or equal to `2`.

 `verbosity` specifies how much output you want.